-The Central Area is expected to primarily be a backwater area during flood events, and erosion potential is expected to be limited along most of the levee reach.
+The Central Area is expected to primarily be a backwater area, or an area of little or no current, during flood events, and erosion potential is expected to be limited along most of the levee reach.

 The new levees may incorporate buried soil cement or rock protection of the levee core with vegetation on the slopes.